Rebalance

 Trade amount (using the calculated number of units and unit price, and recalculating the trade amount)

-For details, see "Create trade orders based on trade amount" and "Create trade orders based on trade amount" in Rebalancing.
+For details, see "Create trade orders based on trade amount" and "Create trade orders based on trade amount" in Rebalancing preferences in FA Back)

 Rebalancing portfolio cash

-To keep portfolio's cash on a certain level, add the currency security as a position in the investment plan or model portfolio and specify the target share.
+To keep portfolio's cash on a certain level, include the currency security as a position in the target.
 For example, if you have EUR accounts in your portfolio and want to have 1% cash in euros, add the currency security EUR with a target share of 1%.

 Available cash for buys

-You can define if you want to create buy trade orders only with available cash or use the cash received from sells as well (see Rebalance methods).
+You can define if you want to create buy trade orders only with available cash or use the cash received from sells as well (see Choose rebalance method).
 If you use the cash from sells, you can define the share of sells to be used for buys, to make sure you have some cash buffer if the prices fluctuate.
 See Preference - Portfolios for details.

-Cash from existing outstanding trade orders can also be used for buys (see Rebalance methods).
+Cash from existing outstanding trade orders can also be used for buys (see Choose rebalance method).

 Market prices

-By default, rebalancing uses the latest market prices in relation to the selected rebalancing date.
-By default, the market prices and relevant FX rates stored in FA Back are used.
+Rebalancing uses market prices and FX rates available in FA platform, picking up the latest values in relation to the selected rebalancing date.
 You can choose to use the 15-minute delayed market prices from your market data provider.
-See Preference - Portfolios for details.
+To do this, edit preferences in FA Back: see Preference - Portfolios for details.

-The number of units in the trade order is calculated with the number of decimals defined in security type preferences, or taken from the security's block size (if it is specified).
+The number of units in the trade order is calculated with the number of decimals defined in security type preferences in FA Back, or taken from the security's block size (if it is specified).

-To prevent the creation of small trade orders when the investment portfolio only slightly deviates from the target, you can set the minimum trade order amount.
-See the options described in Rebalance window).
-This setting is not applied if you remove a position from the model to sell it away completely.
+To prevent the creation of small trade orders when the investment portfolio only slightly deviates from the target, you can set the minimum trade order amount when you rebalance.

 Selling an entire position

-Rebalancing recognizes when you sell out the entire position by removing it from the model.
+Rebalancing recognizes when you sell out the entire position by removing it from the target.
 In this case:

 The minimum trade amount of the orders has no effect - the sell orders are generated without size restrictions.